jl4282/csci-ua.0480-spring2016-010/slides/11/mongo.markdown

 <section markdown="block">
 ## Key Value Store

-Probably the most simple conceptually... data is stored in key/value pairs. __This should sound similar to some data structure data structures that you've seen before.__ &rarr;
+Probably the most simple conceptually... data is stored in key/value pairs. __This should sound similar to some data structures that you've seen before.__ &rarr;

 * {:.fragment} maybe a hash
 * {:.fragment} or a dictionary